Orsso/LensCRL/README.md

 ## 💡 How it works

-1. Script analyzes PDF to find sections (bold 14pt titles)
+1. Script analyzes PDF to find sections
 2. Extracts images and determines which section they belong to
 3. Names them according to CRL nomenclature
 4. Filters duplicates using MD5 hash